 How do you scent melt and pour soap?

 Adding scent to homemade soap is my favorite part of soapmaking and it will likely be yours too!
 Essential oils can provide a wonderful natural fragrance to all your melt and pour soap recipes.
 If you’re new to the essential oils, grab a seat and learn more about how to get started with essential oils.
-And check out the Life-n-Reflection Resource Library for several essential oil blending recipes.
+And check out the Simple Living Library for several essential oil blend recipes and soap making printables!

 Now, let’s put it all together with a refreshing rosemary citrus melt and pour soap recipe!
 Combining lemon, sweet orange, and rosemary essential oils for scent.
 Along with lemon and orange peel for color.
 And goat milk soap base to suspend fresh rosemary within the soap, just because it’s pretty!